How Feminism Brought Me Back

 Thankfully, I never gave up on my dream to go to an amazing school like MIT and become an engineer (though I ended up giving up on others because Eric convinced me I wasn’t good enough to succeed at anything).
 It was through looking for extra-curriculars to build my college resume that I ended up interning for an organization for young aspiring female engineers.
 One of the assignments was to read a book about feminism/female engineers/strong female role models and write a review for it every week.

 The first two books assigned were utterly depressing and I was about to quit the internship until I saw the name of the next one: A Little F’d Up.
 I decided to stick with the reading list one more week because it sounded smart and funny.
 After reading it, I realized that part of me once identified with feminism, but I had let it slip away.
 I once talked to Eric about feminism and remember how adamantly he opposed it.
 It scared me to realize that I had given so much time and love to a man who didn’t think I was good for much other than when I was on my knees, who put me down and who hardly treated me like an equal.

 That was my turning point.
 The moment I realized I deserved more than that emotionally abusive relationship.
 I went to his house the next day and broke up with him.
 Since then I have realized how much I am worth and I haven’t cut myself since the dark days of that relationship.
 I love myself more and more every day and even though I realize I am wonderful the way I am, I still have trouble with myself sometimes.
 I am still healing from the time I was with him.
 But I am learning again how to love myself and sing and climb trees and run through the sand.
 I am remembering who I am, and that is thanks to feminism.

-More articles in WMC FBomb by Category: Feminism, Gender-based violence, Science and tech, Violence against women
+More articles by Category: Feminism, Gender-based violence, Science and tech, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexuality, Domestic violence, Women's leadership
+More articles by Tag: Activism and advocacy, Sexuality, Domestic violence, Women's leadership